 Good morning folks,

 Matthew Richardson is a writer of short stories.
-His work has featured in Gold Dust magazine, Literally Stories, Near to the Knuckle, McStorytellers, Penny Shorts, Soft Cartel, Whatever Keeps the Lights On, Flashback Fiction, Cafelit, and Shooter magazine.
+His work has featured in Gold Dust magazine, Literally Stories, Close to the Bone, McStorytellers, Penny Shorts, Soft Cartel, Whatever Keeps the Lights On, Flashback Fiction, Cafelit, and Shooter magazine.
 He is a doctoral student at the University of Dundee, a lucky husband, and a proud father.
+He blogs at www.matthewjrichardson.com and tweets at https://twitter.com/mjrichardso0.